rokstrnisa/RoboGPT/README.md

-# Robo-GPT: A simple autonomous GPT-4 runner
+# RoboGPT: A simple autonomous GPT-4 runner

 [![Twitter Follow](https://img.shields.io/twitter/follow/rokstrnisa?style=social)](https://twitter.com/intent/follow?screen_name=rokstrnisa)

-Robo-GPT is a simple and extensible program that helps you run GPT-4 model autonomously.
+RoboGPT is a simple and extensible program that helps you run GPT-4 model autonomously.
 It is designed to be easy to understand, so that anyone can use it and extend it.

 The program was inspired by [some of my earlier work](https://blog.rok.strnisa.com/2023/04/how-i-got-chatgpt-to-write-complete.html) and Auto-GPT.